 Ways on how you can help oyster restoration

-1. Eat farmed oysters and other kinds of sustainable seafood.
-The Monterey Bay Seafood Watch Program has an extensive guide to eating seafood sustainably that you can access through their website or iPhone!
+Eat farmed oysters and other kinds of sustainable seafood.
+The Monterey Bay Seafood Watch Program has an extensive guide to eating seafood sustainably that you can access through their website or mobile app.

-3. Get involved with your local or regional oyster conservation & restoration organization, such as Billion Oyster Project in NYC.
+Get involved with your local or regional oyster conservation & restoration organization, such as Billion Oyster Project in NYC.